User Guide

 Optimizer Setting

-This open-source library provides a unified API for hyper-parameter settings of all black-box optimizers.
-The following algorithm options (all stored into a dict format) are common for all black-box optimizers:
+This library provides a unified API for hyper-parameter settings of all BBO.
+The following algorithm options (all stored into the dict format) are very common for all BBO:

-• seed_rng: seed for random number generation needed to be explicitly set (int).
+• seed_rng: seed for random number generation (TNG) needed to be explicitly set (int).

 Note that for any optimizer, its specific options/settings (see its API documentation for details) can be naturally added into the dict data structure.
 Take the well-known Cross-Entropy Method (CEM) as an illustrative example.
 The settings of mean and std of its Gaussian sampling distribution usually have a significant impact on the convergence rate (see its API for more details about its hyper-parameters):